Half-Shot/half-shot.github.io/content/blog/power_monitor/index.md

-categories = ["hacking", "iot", "smart plug", "rust"] [extra] project_url="https://github.com/Half-Shot/autopowerbill"
+categories = ["hacking", "iot", "smart plug", "rust"] [extra] project_url="https://github.com/Half-Shot/autopowerbill" image="/blog/power-monitor/plug.png" image_alt="A hand holding a smart plug with the words Local Bytes written on it."
 +++

 I run half-shot.uk, and various other services off actual server hardware at home.
 A few years back a friend convinced me to stop relying